fabiocody/ProgettoIngSwFLK/README.md

 ### Playing under Linux

 Before playing under Linux, we suggest to have a look at your `/etc/hosts` file.
-On certain distros (e.g. Debian, Ubuntu, ...), it can contain a line such as
+On certain distros (we tested on Debian and Ubuntu), it can contain a line such as

 ```
 127.0.1.1   <hostname>